-Wagers now preparing to teach abroad through Indiana University’s Global Gateway for Teachers program
+Wagers teaching abroad in Ireland through Indiana University’s Global Gateway for Teachers program

 Wagers was home-schooled in Oolitic, Indiana and began attending Ivy Tech after graduating from high school.

 “I chose Ivy Tech because there were just so many advantages,” said Wagers.
 “I had the option of living at home and I didn’t have to move anywhere or stay in a dorm.
 Ivy Tech afforded me a high-quality education at a reasonable cost.
 My primary goals were to get through my first two years of college debt-free and to transfer all of my Ivy Tech credits to a four-year university in order to pursue a bachelor’s degree.
 I am proud to say that both of these goals have been realized due to the comparatively low costs of attending Ivy Tech and the many transferable credits that Ivy Tech has to offer.”

 Wagers excelled academically at Ivy Tech and was awarded the Bloomington Rotary Club Scholarship, the Patricia P. Brown Elementary Education Scholarship, the Hutton Honor Scholarship, and the Coca-Cola Leaders of Promise Scholarship.
 Wagers received a Phi Theta Kappa Transfer Scholarship to Indiana University which allowed him to enroll as a full-time student in fall of 2016.

 “One of the primary reasons that I was competitive for scholarships was because I was a member of the Phi Theta Kappa Honor Society,” said Wagers.
 “Thanks to PTK, I was able to join the All-Indiana Academic Team.
 The scholarships combined with the low tuition allowed me to remain solvent and debt-free during my time at Ivy Tech.”